mithunparab/text2segment_video/README.md

 ## Usage

-The script can be executed from the command line with arguments to specify the paths of the input video, output video, and mask video, along with the text input for processing.
+The video processing can be executed from the command line with various arguments to specify the input video, output video, mask video, text input, and processing options.

+### Basic Command

 ```bash
 python main.py --input_video_path <path_to_input_video> --output_video_path <path_to_output_video> --mask_video_path <path_to_mask_video> --text_input "your text here"